aviswain/MicroDegree/Lecture Notes/CS32/09_Templates+STL.md

 Quick Facts
 - Just think of it as an array that can grow and shrink automatically when you add/remove items
 - All initial elements are automatically initialized and constructed (for example, a vector of ints will start out with its values initialized to zero)
+- Internally, vectors are implemented using dynamically allocated arrays.
+This means once you add enough elements, the vector will object will need a bigger allocated array.
+So when it does, it will allocate a larger array, copy over all the values, and delete the old smaller array.
+So once in a while, it might take a long time to just "add" an element to the vector.

 Operations
 - `.push_back(...);` adds a new item to the end of a vector